ang-zeyu/infisearch/docs/src/getting_started_mdbook.md

 [preprocessor.morsels]
 command = "mdbook-morsels"
-renderer = ["html"]          # this should only be run for the HTML renderer

 # Plugin configuration options (optional)
 [output.morsels]

-# See search configuration page
+# See search configuration page, or use the buttons below
 mode = "target"

-# Relative path to the indexer configuration file from the root project directory
+# Relative path to a Morsels indexer configuration file from the project directory.
-# This will automatically be created if it dosen't exist.
+# The config file will also automatically be created here if it dosen't exist.
 config = "morsels_config.json"

-# Don't add the default stylesheet from morsels/search-ui,
-# nor the inline css variables for the default mdbook themes
-#
-# Only needed if you want to use some custom styling
-no-css = false

-# This scales some settings of the indexer according to your collection size
-# (see chapter on "Tradeoffs")
-scaling = true
 ```

 ## Preview